 Germany and Kenya traditionally have close relations based on partnership.
 The Federal Republic of Germany was the first country to recognise Kenya under international law after it gained independence in 1963.
 Two high-level bilateral visits have already taken place in 2023: in March Kenyan President Ruto visited Germany and in May Federal Chancellor Scholz visited Kenya.

-Germany regards Kenya as an important partner in a crisis-ridden region and its most important economic partner in East Africa.
+Germany regards Kenya as an important partner in a crisis-ridden region and one of its most important economic partners in East Africa.
 More than 100 German companies have a base in Kenya which many of them use to serve the East African region.

 Cultural collaboration focuses on education cooperation, scholarships, promotion of film and creative industry.
-The Goethe Institute in Nairobi has promoted the German language and culture in Kenya since 1963.
-The regional office of the German Academic Exchange Service in Nairobi was founded in 1974 and promotes academic exchange between Kenya and Germany.
+The Goethe Institut in Nairobi has promoted the German language and culture in Kenya since 1963.
+The regional office of the German Academic Exchange Service in Nairobi was founded in 1973 and promotes academic exchange between Kenya and Germany.
 The German Academic Exchange Service runs a large number of programmes, awarding scholarships to especially gifted Kenyan students that enable them to study in both Germany and Kenya.
 Since 1 January 2020, German has been offered as an optional subject at Kenyan schools.